 More than any other country, the Japanese have managed to integrate ancient traditions and bleeding-edge technology harmoniously into their daily lives.
-With the perfect mix of new and old, and our most popular itinerary, this well-rounded tour has something for everyone.
+With the perfect mix of new and old, and our most popular itinerary, the well-rounded Best of Japan Self Guided tour has something for everyone.

 In the best that Japan has to offer, you’ll enjoy a colorful mix of large cities like Tokyo and Osaka, quaint and traditional Takayama, the religious center of Koya-san, the ancient shrines and temples of Kyoto, the testament to peace of Hiroshima, and more.